 After you upgrade your CloudCache to a version that supports True Hot Restore, you need to detach the server group from Phoenix CloudCache and attach the server group again so that latest backed up data is synchronized to the upgraded CloudCache.

-Note: If the data is resynced from the server to the cloudcache.
+Note: The data is resynced from the server to the cloudcache.
 However, the data from the cloudcache is never synced to the cloud, then triggered decommission will process in the next schedule.